TheNexusAvenger/Nexus-VR-Core/docs/api/Container/VRSurfaceGui.md

 # VRSurfaceGui
 (Extends `NexusWrappedInstance<SurfaceGui>`)

+!!!
+Warning
+    `VRSurfaceGui` is deprecated and will be removed.

 The `VRSurfaceGui` class is a container class for user interfaces that are attached to a part.